rcarroll901/simple-airflow-criminal-justice-etl/README.md

 but I did make significant adjustments to make everything work.
 Regardless, I would have never been able to implement the `entrypoint.sh` bash script without puckel's work though.
 The parts for Selenium webdriver were also derived from the Selenium image's Dockerfile, but I actually wrote a lot of it before finding their code.
-They just did it better and this isn't a Docker course :)
+They just did it better and this isn't a Docker course :) I did have to do significant work to get pipenv to work with docker-airflow, since it natively worked with a requirements.txt file.
+There were some subtleties with dealing with installing `psycopg2` package which are well documented online but were difficult to implement in a Dockerfile that the author clearly had a much deeper knowledge than me.

 #### About the DAG

 As summarized before, this dynamic DAG was meant to solve the problem of a scraper failing (which they inevitably do).
-By breaking the task of scraping information on 3000 people (max) which can take over 10 hours easily, we significantly offset the cost of failure, since when we re-run the dag after failure, it will skip all the tasks that it has already completed and pick up where it left off.
+By breaking the task of scraping information on 3000 people (max) which can take over 10 hours easily, we significantly offset the cost of failure, since when we re-run the dag after that failure, it will skip all the tasks that it has already completed and pick up where it left off.

-I also want the ability to scale the number of concurrent workers dynamically in order to reduce the load on the website when it is unecessary and to increase the load when I'm worried the scrapers will not have enough time to finish the job.
+I also want the ability to scale the number of concurrent workers dynamically in order to reduce the load on the website when it is unnecessary and to increase the load when I'm worried the scrapers will not have enough time to finish the job.
 I decided to change directions to focus on the new operator before I implemented this feature.
-The current DAG is dynamic, but the concurrency is defined at the instantiation of the DAG meaning that it cannot be changed after the DAG runs.
+The current DAG is dynamic in structure, but the concurrency is defined at the instantiation of the DAG, meaning that it cannot be changed after the DAG runs.
-To mitigate this, I will use a SubDagOperator to scale the `odyssey_scraper` tasks which will allow me to set the concurrency when that task is run.
+To mitigate this, I will use a SubDagOperator to scale the `odyssey_scraper` tasks which will allow me to set the concurrency when those dynamic scraping tasks are kicked off, and I am confident that it will work straightforwardly.

 In terms of dynamism, Airflow is very interesting, because the scheduler is "filling the DagBag" so frequently (every 20 seconds or so).
-This results in a very dynamic -- maybe too dynamic -- workflow, because if I change the code for a downstream task *while the DAG is already running*, it will actually run the updated code *in that same dag run*.
-Therefore, I need to be intentional about when I push code.
+This results in a very dynamic -- maybe too dynamic -- workflow, because if the code is changed for a downstream task *while the DAG is already running*, it will actually run the updated code *in that same dag run* when it gets to that downstream task.
+Therefore, I need to be intentional about when to push code.

 #### Deployment